District B

 As council member, Tarsha is focusing on tackling long-standing problems in her district, including flooding, illegal dumping, poor infrastructure, lack of economic development and poverty.
 She’s also the co-founder and co-director of the Urban Community Network, a nonprofit that helps families of at-risk and system-involved youth find the help they need to thrive.

 Tarsha’s organizing and advocacy work have been recognized locally and nationally.
 She is the recipient of the Annie E. Casey Foundation’s Natalie S. Bimel Award, the Soros Justice Fellowship, the Texas Observer’s Tyrant’s Foe award, the American Leadership Criminal Justice Fellowship, and the Bill of Rights Defense Commission Patriot Award for her years-long campaign to raise families’ voices in advancing juvenile justice reform.
-In 2017, Tarsha served on the transition team of Houston Mayor Sylvester Turner and Harris County District Attorney Kim Ogg.
+In 2017, Tarsha served on the transition team of the mayor and Harris County District Attorney Kim Ogg.
 She is currently completing her BA in Political Science at Texas Southern University, and lives in Fifth Ward.